trevorwslee/MCE-DumbDisplay/README.md

 You can also make use of DumbDisplay LED Grid / LCD layers for displaying your experiment result, without the need to actualy attach real LEDs or LCD to your Micro:bit.

-There should be quite a few ways you can be aided by DumbDisplay.
+There should be quite a few ways you use DumbDisplay as a tool to realize your creativity.

 # Sample Code